letsdodigital/coding-hands-on/dair/learning_outcomes.md

 - Model saving
   - Structure machine learning projects to to allow for reuse of model weights (LL3)
   - Save files from Google Colab for reuse later (LL1)
+- Model tuning
+  - Appropriately tune hyperparameters and model architecture to improve model performance and size (LL1)
+  - *Note: This should be done in conjunction with the model evaulation step below.*
+- Open a machine learning model from file (LL1)
+- Binary classifier model evaulation
+  - Evaulate a model using testing data (LL1)
+  - Calculate and understand precision, recall, and F1 scores (LL1)
+  - Use pyplot and scipy to plot a formal ROC curve for a binary classifier (LL1)
+  - Calculate the AUC value for this curve (LL1)
+- Understand the importance of splitting data into training, validation, and testing datasets (LL2)

 The model structure will be a convolutional neural network with single sigmoid output node denoting probability of pneumonia in the scan.